 The rest of the talents: If you want to go deeper into frost, you should probably just spec frost.

 The basic fire rotation is to start the fight with 5x Scorch on anything that lives for longer than 15-20 seconds to gain +15% fire damage to the monster.
 From there, you cast as many fireballs as you can without ever letting scorch’s debuff drop.
-This typically manifests itself as a Fireball x 7-8, Scorch x 1 and repeat rotation.
-Realistically, due to lag, fight movement and the 1% chance you will always have to be resisted, you want to cast 7 or less fireballs unless it’s a tank and spank and your ping is excellent.
+This typically manifests itself as a Fireball x 7-8, Scorch x 1, and repeat rotation.
+Realistically, due to lag, fight movement, and the 1% chance you will always have to be resisted, you want to cast 7 or less fireballs unless it’s a tank and spank and your ping is excellent.
 The more fireballs you weave between scorch, the better your DPS, but letting scorch drop off is catastrophic to your DPS.
-If you have less than hit cap or bad latency, 6-7 or less fireballs is recommended.
+If you have less than hit cap or bad latency, 6-7 or less fireballs are recommended.

 You’ll notice I tend not to recommend 9 fireball/scorch.
-This is because the scorch debuff lasts 30 seconds, and fireball takes three seconds to cast.
-9 fireballs is 27 seconds of casting, and scorch takes that yo 28.5s.
+This is because the scorch debuff lasts 30 seconds, and Fireball takes three seconds to cast.
+9 fireballs are 27 seconds of casting, and scorch takes that yo 28.5s.
 You will finish your scorch cast in this rotation with 1.5s left on your scorch debuff- and since you always have a 1% chance to miss a spell, if you miss this scorch it’s physically impossible to react fast enough, through ping, to scorch once more.